Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Analogous Conjectures in the Contact Case

 \begin{rem} For a given globally hyperbolic spacetime $(X,g)$ there are many different splittings of $X = M \times \R$ like in \propref{prop:NullGeodesicFlowInducesPositiveLegendrianIsotopy}, each giving rise to positive Legendrian isotopies $\phi_t$ of $S^{\ast}M$.
 In particular, if $\gamma$ is any timelike curve in $X$, it is always possible to split $X$ as $M\times \R$ such that in these coordinates $\gamma(t)=(y,t)$, i.e. such that $\gamma$ stays constant in the space-coordinate of the chosen coordinate system.
-Therefore, whenever we have a globally hyperbolic, observer-refocusing spacetime $X$ with Cauchy surface $M$, there will be $x,y \in M$ and a positive Legendrian isotopy $\phi_t$ on $S^{\ast}M$ such that for all $v\in S^{\ast}_xM$ there is some $t>0$ with $\phi_t(v) \in S_y^{\ast}M$. \end{rem} The following two conjectures further generalize \conjref{conj:StrongConjecture} and \conjref{conj:WeakConjecture} by replacing Reeb flows with positive Legendrian isotopies. \begin{conjec} Let $M$ be a manifold of dimension at least $2$, let $(S^{\ast}M,\xi)$ be the spherical cotangent bundle on $M$ equipped with the standard contact structure.
+Therefore, whenever we have a globally hyperbolic, observer-refocusing spacetime $X$ with Cauchy surface $M$, there will be $x,y \in M$ and a positive Legendrian isotopy $\phi_t$ on $S^{\ast}M$ such that for all $v\in S^{\ast}_xM$ there is some $t>0$ with $\phi_t(v) \in S_y^{\ast}M$. \end{rem}

+The following two conjectures further generalize \conjref{conj:StrongConjecture} and \conjref{conj:WeakConjecture} by replacing Reeb flows with positive Legendrian isotopies.

+\begin{conjec} Let $M$ be a manifold of dimension at least $2$, let $(S^{\ast}M,\xi)$ be the spherical cotangent bundle on $M$ equipped with the standard contact structure.
 Let $\phi_t$ be any positive Legendrian isotopy of $(S^{\ast}M,\xi)$ with $\phi_0=\id$ and let $x,y \in M$.
 Assume that for all $v\in S^{\ast}_xM$ there is some $t>0$ with $\phi_t(v) \in S^{\ast}_yM$.
 Then $M$ is compact, the fundamental group of $M$ is finite, and the integral cohomology ring of the universal cover of $M$ is the one of a CROSS. \end{conjec}

 \begin{conjec} Let $M$, $\xi$, and $\phi_t$ be as in \conjref{conj:StrongConjecture2}.
 Let $x,y \in M$.
 Assume there is some $T>0$ such that for all $v\in S^{\ast}_xM$ there is some $t\in (0,T]$ with $\phi_t(v) \in S^{\ast}_yM$.
-Then $M$ is compact, the fundamental group of $M$ is finite and the integral cohomology ring of the universal cover of $M$ is the one of a CROSS. \end{conjec}
+Then $M$ is compact, the fundamental group of $M$ is finite, and the integral cohomology ring of the universal cover of $M$ is the one of a CROSS. \end{conjec}

 We have proven the compactness and fundamental group aspect of \conjref{conj:WeakConjecture2} whenever the positive Legendrian isotopy comes from the construction seen in \propref{prop:NullGeodesicFlowInducesPositiveLegendrianIsotopy}.
 The conjecture states that this is really a fact about positive Legendrian isotopies of $(S^{\ast}M,\xi)$ and not just about the null-geodesic flow in spacetimes which have $M$ as a Cauchy surface.